ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. AWS Direct Connect for both the initial transfer and ongoing connectivity.
 - B. AWS Site-to-Site VPN for both the initial transfer and ongoing connectivity.
-- C. AWS Snowball for the initial transfer and AWS Direct Connect for ongoing connectivity.
+- ==C. AWS Snowball for the initial transfer and AWS Direct Connect for ongoing connectivity.==
 - D. AWS Snowball for the initial transfer and AWS Site-to-Site VPN for ongoing connectivity.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#) [  Discussion  **117**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#)